 - Do not leave pet food out overnight

-- Empty the trash regularly and keep outdoor garbage cans covered
+- Empty trash regularly and keep outdoor garbage cans covered

 - Seal the exterior of your home to prevent entry

-- Fix leaky pipes or faucets to get rid of excess moisture
+- Fix leaky pipes or faucets to reduce excess moisture